DataDog/documentation/content/en/tracing/trace_collection/_index.md

 ## APM Setup Tutorials

-The following tutorials provide a walk-through of setting up distributed tracing on a sample application on various infrastructure scenarios, with both automatic and custom instrumentation, using the direct method (Option 1, above):
+The following tutorials guide you through setting up distributed tracing for a sample application on various infrastructure scenarios, with both automatic and custom instrumentation, using the direct method ([Option 1](#option-1---add-the-library-directly-to-your-application-code)):

 {{< whatsnext desc="Choose your language and environment:" >}}
     {{< nextlink href="tracing/guide/tutorial-enable-python-host" >}}<img src="/images/integrations_logos/python-avatar.png" /> <img src="/images/tracing/guide/tutorials/tutorial-host-icon.png" /> Enabling Tracing on a Python Application on the Same Host as Datadog Agent{{< /nextlink >}}